 André Fortin, Minister of Transport, Sustainable Mobility and Transport Electrification.

-• There is a consensus in Québec for the need to take strong action in the transport industry to limit GHG emissions.
+- There is a consensus in Québec to take strong action in the transport industry to limit GHG emissions.
 The Zero-Emission Vehicles Act was unanimously adopted by the government on October 26, 2016.

-• As of today, close to half the Canadian ZEV fleet is located in Québec, which non-coincidentally has the biggest public charging network in the country.
+- As of today, close to half the Canadian ZEV fleet is located in Québec.
+Non-coincidentally it has the biggest public charging network in the country.

-• A February 2017 review showed that while nearly ten additional ZEV models were available in jurisdictions that have a ZEV standard, they were not available to Québec consumers at that time.
+- According to a February 2017 review, nearly ten additional ZEV models were available in jurisdictions that have a ZEV standard.
+Moreover, they were not available to Québec consumers at that time.

-• The U.S. states that use a ZEV standard are California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Vermont.
+- The U.S. states that use a ZEV standard are the following: California, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Vermont.